 - Wal-Mart and Target carry great, inexpensive baskets.

 - Label the baskets in engaging colors with graphics that tie into the category.

 Step 3: Start Leveling With Scholastic's Book Wizard

 Now you are ready to start leveling!
 This sounds like the hard part, right?
 Wrong!
-Teachers at our leveling party found this step to be a piece of cake with the help of Scholastic's Book Wizard.
+Teachers at our leveling party found this step to be a piece of cake with the help of Scholastic's Book Wizard mobile app.

-- Go to Scholastic's Book Wizard and select the type of Leveling System you would like to use and click set.
+- Go to Scholastic's Book Wizard mobile app and select the type of Scan a Book.

-- Type your book title in the Quick Search box and click search.
+- Scan the bar code.
 Your book or series of books will come up displaying the title, a picture of the book, its reading level, and if it has a Scholastic Reading Counts or Accelerated Reader quiz.

 - Follow up with the labeling and coding system you've chosen.
 Now that the book is labeled, you are ready to move onto another book or series.
 It's that easy!

 Here are a few strategies to help you finish leveling your books if time runs out:

 - Have a trained parent volunteer take a set of directions and a stack of books to level and label at home using Scholastic's Book Wizard mobile app.